 How to stay motivated this January

-Jan 2017
+Jan 2024

 Break a task down into clear, manageable steps:

-Get their buy-in:
+Get your child's buy-in:

 They need to see the importance of completing the task for themselves.
-If you get their buy in they will also be more likely to commit their time and effort to the task and finish it to a higher standard.
+If you get their buy-in, they will also be more likely to commit their time and effort to the task, and finish it to a higher standard.

-If you are struggling to keep on course, have the same conversation with yourself, and remind yourself exactly why you set this goal in the first place, and why you care about achieving it.
+If you are struggling to keep on course, have the same conversation with yourself, remind yourself exactly why you set this goal in the first place, and why you care about achieving it.

 Offer an incentive: